List of 21st-century films considered the worst: Madame Web (2024)

 A promotional event for Madame Web, the fourth film in Sony's Spider-Man Universe.
 It was panned as the "worst comic book movie" yet and a future "camp classic", with Dakota Johnson and other cast members also lampooning its poor reception.

-Madame Web is a 2024 American superhero movie featuring the Marvel Comics character of the same name, and the fourth film in Sony's Spider-Man Universe (SSU), a poorly-received franchise based on characters and properties associated with the character Spider-Man, who is not prominently featured in it.
+Madame Web is a 2024 American superhero movie featuring the Marvel Comics character of the same name, and the fourth film in Sony's Spider-Man Universe (SSU), a franchise based on characters and properties associated with the character Spider-Man, who is not prominently featured in it.
 Set in 2003, the movie depicts the origin story of Cassie Webb (Dakota Johnson), a woman who develops clairvoyant abilities and tries to save three young women (Sydney Sweeney, Isabela Merced, Celeste O'Connor) from Ezekiel Sims (Tahar Rahim), who wants to kill them before they become Spider-Women in the future and kill him.
 Upon its release, it was widely panned as being an "embarrassing mess" and "meme fodder", with Madame Web being regarded by some commentators as a "future cult classic" and a "camp classic".

 Many described it as being the worst superhero movie or among the worst comic book movies ever made, including critics from The Daily Beast, USA Today, and the Chicago Sun-Times.
-Others went further; Josh Korngut of Exclaim! called it "One of the worst films in recent memory", while Hoai-Tran Bui of Inverse described it as "just about the worst movie you’d find at the bottom of that Walmart dollar bin".
+Others went further; Josh Korngut of Exclaim! called it "One of the worst films in recent memory", while Hoai-Tran Bui of Inverse described it as "just about the worst movie you'd find at the bottom of that Walmart dollar bin".
 Fred Topel of United Press International defined it as "bad in ways even debacles like Catwoman and Batman & Robin never broached."
 David Fear of Rolling Stone panned it as "the Cats: The Movie of superhero movies", further calling it a "genuine Chernobyl-level disaster that seems to get exponentially more radioactive as it goes along".
+Collider also referred to the film as a "total disaster," placing it at the top of their list of "Movies So Bad You Can Actually Study Them."
 Other critics, such as Sam Adams of Slate, embraced its campy aspects, writing that the movie was "a blight on the history of superheroes and cinema itself.
 I enjoyed the hell out of it."
 Likewise, Harrison Brocklehurst of The Tab stated that Madame Web was "one of the worst films of all time – and yet I loved every stupid second of [it]."